AI for Humanity and Society 2023

 16.00-17.00 Keynote

-Sofia Ranchordas, Guest Professor of Administrative Law at Lund University
+Sofia Ranchordas, WASP-HS Guest Professor in Sociology of Law at Lund University

 Moderator: Stefan Larsson, Associate Professor in Technology and Social Change at Lund University

-Panel: Martin Ebers, Guest Professor of IT Law at Örebro University
+Panel: Martin Ebers, WASP-HS Guest Professor at Örebro University

 Katja De Vries, Assistant Professor in Public Law at Uppsala University